-- A. Advertisement by licensee of free or discounted services shall be deemed false or misleading pursuant to Section12-33-117 (3)(a), C.R.S., unless: - 1.
+- A. Advertisement by licensee of free or discounted services shall be deemed false or misleading pursuant to Section 12-33-117(13)(ia), C.R.S., unless: - 1.
 Such advertising claims are truthful and detailed as to specific services provided for free or at a discounted price; and - 2.
 Prior to the performance of the free or discounted evaluation and the consultation regarding that evaluation, the licensee shall provide the patient with a legible typed or computer generated written prepaid treatment contract describing what services are being provided free or at a discounted price.
 This prepaid treatment contract description shall also indicate the price of other services which may be offered for a fee, in conjunction with the free service, but that are not included in the offer for free or discounted services.
-The licensee shall maintain a signed written prepaid treatment contract typed or computer generated copy in the patient's file. - B. No separate charge shall be made for the professional evaluation of the free or discounted diagnostic tests whether such professional evaluation is made at the time of the initial office visit or at a later date. - C. The free service or reduced fee differential shall not be billed to a third-party payer for reimbursement. - D. The patient has the right to cancel the purchase of the written prepaid treatment contract for any discounted services for any reason at any time prior to 12:00 midnight of the 30 th day after the date of signing the written prepaid treatment contract by providing the doctor of chiropractic written notice of cancellation.
-The doctor of chiropractic has the right to retain an itemized prorated amount that reflects those services that were rendered at the discounted rate charged in the written prepaid treatment contract.
-The written prepaid treatment contract shall also include an itemized rate schedule prorated by visit.
+The licensee shall maintain a signed written prepaid treatment contract typed or computer generated copy in the patient's file. - B. No separate charge shall be made for the professional evaluation of the free or discounted diagnostic tests whether such professional evaluation is made at the time of the initial office visit or at a later date. - C. The free service or reduced fee differential shall not be billed to a third-party payer for reimbursement. - Pre-paid and monthly treatment plans must include the following, in writing, signed by the patient with a copy given to the patient: - 1.
+The total costs/fees that the patient will incur and the method and timing of payment(s), - 2.
+Description of what services and products are included.
+Any additional fees or costs must be explained to the patient in advance and recorded in the chart notes. - 3.
+Description of the time frame or the number of treatments that the plan covers. - 4.
+How special circumstances such as extended absences, new injury or illness are handled. - 5.
+Statement that there is no claim or representation of a guarantee of results, outcome, or the cure of a particular condition.